se2p/Bastet/README.md

-# Bastet Framework
+# BASTET Framework

-*Bastet* is a framework for the analysis and verification of Scratch programs.
+*BASTET* is a framework for the analysis and verification of *SCRATCH* programs.

-Scratch programs run highly **concurrent** (Green threads) and can be distributed among different machines. **Communication among processes** is implemented both based on message passing but also based on shared memory.
+*SCRATCH* programs run highly **concurrent** (Green threads) and can be distributed among different machines. **Communication among processes** is implemented both based on message passing but also based on shared memory.
 Since message passing can be implemented based on shared memory and vice versa we could stick to one paradigm only.
-Nevertheless, *Bastet* should (in the long run) support to transform a program (for analysis) to do either a purely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.
+Nevertheless, *BASTET* should (in the long run) support to transform a program (for analysis) to do either a purely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.

-Typically, Scratch programs make heavily usage of **timers** to control program execution.
+Typically, *SCRATCH* programs make heavily usage of **timers** to control program execution.
-That is, to specify Scratch programs a specification language with some notion of time should be preferred.
-We operationalize all given specifications as Scratch programs.
+That is, to specify *SCRATCH* programs a specification language with some notion of time should be preferred.
+We operationalize all given specifications as *SCRATCH* programs.

 This framework implements:
 - Abstract interpretation (including its lattice-theoretical foundations)